Corporate governance

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

-The Executive Directors will maintain an ongoing and collaborative dialogue with such stakeholders and take all feedback into consideration as part of the decision-making process and day-to-day running of the business.
+The Executive Directors maintain an ongoing and collaborative dialogue with stakeholders and take feedback into consideration as part of the decision-making process and consider where feedback can impact the day-to-day running of the business.
+Devolver has always supported numerous local, national, and global charities and initiatives and in the year ended 31 December 2023 donated US$110k to charity.
+More information on our corporate social responsibility can be found in the “ESG” section of the Annual Report.

 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The principal risks facing the Group are set out in Part II of its Admission Document.
-The Directors will take appropriate steps to identify risks and undertake a mitigation strategy to manage these risks.
-A review of these risks will be carried out at least on an annual basis, the results of which will be included in the Annual Report and Accounts going forward.
+The principal risks facing the Group are set out in the “Risk Factors” section of the Annual Report.
+The Directors take appropriate steps to identify risks and undertake a mitigation strategy to better manage such risks where possible.

-The Board has overall responsibility for the determination of the Group’s risk management objective and policies and has also established the Audit Committee.
+The Board has overall responsibility for the determination of the Group’s risk management objectives and policies and has also established the Audit & Risk Committee.
+A formal review of these risks is carried out at least on an annual basis.
+Additionally, the Group holds an active risk register which is regularly reviewed at Board level as well as by the Audit & Risk Committee.

-Principle 5: Maintain the Board as a well-functioning, balanced team, led by the Chairman
+Principle 5: Maintain the Board as a well-functioning, balanced team, led by the Chair

 The Board comprises the following persons:

-The biographies of the Directors are found in paragraph 8 of Part I of the Admission document and the AIM Rule 26 website.
-The Non-Executive Directors Karen Marsh, Jo Goodson, Jeff Lyndon Ko and Janet Astall are considered to be independent and were selected with the objective of bringing experience and independent judgement to the Board.
+The biographies of the Directors are set out in the “Board of Directors” section of the Annual Report.
+The Non-Executive Chair, Kate Marsh (previously Senior Independent Director), and Non-Executive Directors Jeffrey Lyndon Ko, Janet Astall and Jo Goodson are considered to be independent and were selected with the objective of bringing experience and independent judgement to the Board.

 Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

-The skills and experience of the Directors are summarised in their biographies set out in paragraph 8 of Part I of the Company’s Admission Document and AIM Rule 26 website.
+The skills and experience of the Directors are summarised in their biographies set out in the “Board of Directors” section of the Annual Report.

 The Directors believe that the Board has the appropriate balance of diverse skills and experience in order to deliver on its core objectives.
-Experiences are varied and contribute to maintain a balanced board that has the appropriate level and range of skill to push the Group forward.
+Experiences are varied and contribute to maintaining a balanced board that has the appropriate level and range of skill to drive the Group forward.

 Principle 7: Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

-The Directors will consider the effectiveness of the Board, Audit Committee, Remuneration Committee, and individual performance of each Director.
-The Company has a Nomination Committee which will conduct a regular assessment of the individual contributions of each member of the Board to ensure that their contribution is relevant and effective.
-The outcomes of performance will be described in the Annual Report and Accounts of the Group.
+The Directors consider the effectiveness of the Board, Audit & Risk Committee, Remuneration Committee, and individual performance of each Director.
+The Group has a Nomination Committee which conducts a regular assessment of the individual contributions of each member of the Board to ensure that their contribution is relevant and effective.

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours

-The staff handbook and policies promote this culture and include such matters as whistleblowing, social media, anti-bribery and corruption, communication and general conduct of employees.
-The Board takes responsibility for the promotion of ethical values and behaviours throughout the Group, and for ensuring that such values and behaviours guide the objectives and strategy of the Group.
+The Group’s policies promote this culture and include such matters as whistleblowing, social media, anti-bribery and anti-corruption.
+The Board takes responsibility for the promotion of ethical values throughout the Group, and for ensuring that such values guide the objectives and strategy of the Group.

 The culture is set by the Board and is regularly considered and discussed at Board meetings.